casprsoftware/Extensions.Email/README.md

 # Extensions.Email

-A lightweight and extensible library for building and sending emails from .NET applications.
+.NET standard library for building and sending emails.

-## Install
+## Installation

-Install the nuget packages `CASPR.Extensions.Email`
+Use the nuget package manager to install the package `CASPR.Extensions.Email`.

 ## Setup

-Add Email to services.
+Add Email to Dependency Injection (`IServiceCollection`).

 ```csharp
 services.AddEmail(builder => {